 Drive Whilst Suspended

-It is an offence under the Road Transport (Driver Licensing) Act to drive whilst suspended.
-Under this Act, there are two sections under which offending behaviour can potentially be charged.
+It is an offence under the Road Transport (Driver Licensing) Act 1999 to drive whilst suspended.
+Under this Act, there are two sections under which a person can be charged with an offence.

 Generally, the starting point for a magistrate at sentencing is to record a conviction, impose a fine and a disqualification period.
-For a first offender, the maximum fine is 50 penalty units, and for a repeat offender the maximum is 100 penalty units.
-It is also open to the Magistrate to impose a period of imprisonment, up to 6 months for a first offender or one year for a repeat offender.
+For a first offender, the maximum fine is 50 penalty units ($8000), and for a repeat offender the maximum is 100 penalty units ($16,000).
+It is also open to the magistrate to impose a period of imprisonment, up to 6 months for a first offender or one year for a repeat offender.

-If you are convicted of an offence under section 32(2), the automatic period of disqualification set by the law is dependent on the reason for your suspension.
-These are set out in the table below:-
+If you are convicted of an offence under section 32(2), the automatic period of disqualification depends on the reason for your suspension.

 |Reason for suspension||Automatic disqualification period|

-The automatic period of disqualification is the minimum period of disqualification that the court can impose if it convicts you of the offence, however, the court may extend that period of disqualification.
-It is important to note that the court ordered disqualification period will commence after the existing period of suspension has expired.
+The automatic period of disqualification is the minimum period of disqualification that the court can impose if it convicts you of the offence.
+The court may lengthen the ban.
+It is important to note that the court-ordered disqualification period will start after the existing period of suspension has expired.

 Generally, the starting point for a magistrate at sentencing is to record a conviction and impose a fine.
-The maximum penalty for an offence under this section is 20 penalty units.
+The maximum penalty for an offence under this section is 20 penalty units ($3200).

 The most common defence to this offence is the defence of honest and reasonable mistake of fact.
-You must give evidence that you were unaware at the time of driving that you were suspended because you were not notified by the RTA.
-In order to successfully raise the defence you must prove that your belief that you were not suspended was both honest and reasonably held.
+You must give evidence that you were unaware at the time of driving that you were suspended because you were not notified.
+You must prove that your belief that you were not suspended was both honest and reasonably held.

-Whilst it is normally easy to prove that you were not notified by the RTA that your licence was suspended, it is more difficult to show that your belief is a reasonable one.
+It is normally easy to prove that you were not notified that your licence was suspended; it is more difficult to show that your belief is a reasonable one.
 Knowing that you had (or that it was possible that you had) exceeded your demerit points or that you had outstanding fines may show that your belief was not reasonable.